 Adam Young

-Adam Young is a Law Clerk at Franks Ogilvie.
-He joined the firm in September 2023 and is studying towards an LLB/BA, majoring in History and Public Policy.
+Adam is a graduate Law Clerk at Franks Ogilvie.
+He joined the firm in September 2023 and has recently completed an LLB/BA, majoring in History and Public Policy.

-Prior to working at Franks Ogilvie, Adam worked as a Research and Drafting Advisor for the New Zealand Free Speech Union, running much of the back-end work of the organisation.
-He also briefly interned for a Member of Parliament in 2020.
+Prior to working at Franks Ogilvie, Adam was part of the team at the New Zealand Free Speech Union, running much of the back-end work of the organisation.
+He also interned for a Member of Parliament in 2020.

-Adam is passionate about democratic participation and building a robust civil society.
+Adam is passionate about liberal democratic values and the importance of a robust civil society.
 Outside his work and studies, he enjoys getting out into the various tracks and DOC huts in the Wellington region.

 Adam